Galați: Early modern period

-Burial of Hetman Mazeppa
+In 1590, the Galați Jewish cemetery was opened.

-The Ukrainian folk hero, Ivan Stepanovich Mazeppa was a Hetman who died on 1709 in Varniţa, Bessarabia, and was buried in Galați.
-Hetman Mazeppa was buried in a brick tomb.
+The Ukrainian Cossack Hetman Ivan Mazepa, who died on 1709 in Varniţa, Bessarabia, was buried in Galați.
+He was buried in a brick tomb.

-Battle of Stănilești

 In 1710, Tatars plundered Galați after the Russo-Moldavian failure at the Battle of Stănilești.

-Russo-Turkish war

 In 1775, Russia established a consulate in Galați.
-Despite this, the city was nonetheless burned by the armies of the Russian general Mikhail Kamensky during the Russo-Turkish war of 1787–92.
+Despite this, the city was nonetheless burned by the armies of the Russian general Mikhail Kamensky during the Russo-Turkish War of 1787–92.

 19th century

-In 1812, following the annexation of half of the principality by Russia, including all of the sea shore and almost all of Danube, Galați ended up as the principality's only port.
+In 1812, following the annexation of half of the Moldavia by Russia, including all of the sea shore and almost all of Danube, Galați ended up as the Moldavia's only port.

 Due to unrest in this part of Europe, Galați port became a site for the construction of large warships.
 Abbot Boskov, a Romanian traveller, stated:

 "I saw a large boat, the way those who say Turks caravels, which is on site, ready to be launched into the water.
 He was commissioned by Isaac-aga, big tax collector of Constantinople.
 The ship was huge, seventeen seventy steps, and loaded with eighty-four bronze cannons."

-Greek Revolution

 As the Greek Revolution begun in the region, specifically in Iași, Galați was also a significant core of the revolutionary organization Filiki Eteria and led by Vasilios Karavias there were conflicts against the Ottomans in 1821.
+On 30 May 1821, an the first battle between Filiki Eteria and the Ottoman Army occurred in the city, resulting in an Ottoman victory.
+The Ottomans destroyed the city almost completely and massacred its population, as reprisals.